gravitational/teleport/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment
 - Teleport version (use `teleport version`):
 - Tsh version (use `tsh version`):
-- OS (e.g. from /etc/os-release):
+- OS (e.g. from `/etc/os-release`):

-- Where are you running Teleport? (e.g. AWS, GCP, Dedicated Hardware)
+- Where are you running Teleport? (e.g. AWS, GCP, Dedicated Hardware):

 **Browser environment**